clinssen/ode-toolbox/README.md

 For users who want to modify/extend ode-toolbox.

 Initially, individual expressions are read from JSON into Shape instances.
 Subsequently, all shapes are combined into a SystemOfShapes instance, which summarises all provided dynamical equations in the canonical form :math:`\mathbf{x}' = \mathbf{Ax} + \mathbf{C}`, with matrix :math:`\mathbf{A}` containing the linear part of the system dynamics and vector :math:`\mathbf{C}` containing the nonlinear terms.

+[comment]: # (Should Shape and SystemOfShapes be set as `Shape'etc?
+Also lots of visible :math: in this section)

 ### Converting direct functions of time